al kostat

 On Takeout and Delivery

-There is no verified data indicating that al kostat offers takeout or delivery.
+Al kostat works best as an in-room restaurant rather than a convenience option.
 Given the kitchen's shared setup with Alkimia and the nature of dishes like kokotxas pil-pil, which depend on texture and temperature to work, this is not a venue where off-premise ordering is likely to replicate the experience.
 The sharing format and the cooking style both lean into the in-room experience: sauces that emulsify on the plate, dishes designed to be picked at across a table.
 If convenience eating is the goal, al kostat is not built for it.
 Come to the room, take your time across multiple dishes, let the format work as intended.

 How Al Kostat Fits Barcelona's Wider Dining Map